Open-MBEE/flexo-mms-deployment/docker-compose/README.md

-# mms5 docker-compose
+# MMS5 docker-compose

 ## What is this?
 This docker-compose will start all services required for all current MMS5 microservices.
 It utilizes the following open source services in the backend:

-- OpenLDAP
+- OpenLDAP - for Auth Service
-- Apache Fuseki
+- Apache Fuseki - Quadstore
-- MinIO
+- MinIO - for Store Service

 With these initial services, the docker-compose will then start and connect the following MMS5 microservices: